zhangc1210/fastcgipp/README.md

 ## News ##

 **October 12, 2018** - PostgreSQL functionality is now complete and I'm really hoping to get people testing and giving feedback as soon as possible.
 I'm pretty proud of this particular iteration at integrating database functionality into fastcgi++ so go easy on me!
-Check out the example, unit test and reference documentation for further details.
+Check out the [example][15], [unit test][16] and [reference documentation][17] for further details.

 **April 5, 2018** - It's been long enough, 3.0 is now official and marked stable.